Crossing-Minds/xminds-python/docs/source/index.rst

 Release notes
 -------------

-So far we have only released array tools (numpy array, numpy structured array), as well as Gaussian Processes optimisation tools.
+So far we have released array tools (numpy array, numpy structured array).

-We plan on publishing some of our Recommender system tools and utils as well as some Linear Algebra tools, so stay tuned!
+We plan on publishing some of our Recommender system tools and utils as well as some Gaussian Processes optimisation tools and Linear Algebra tools, so stay tuned!